DRC-7/COMP482_Asg_3/README.md

 ### 1. Final report.
 - Weight: 20% of assignment mark
 - Length: ~10 pages (~2500 words) in Times New Roman 12-point font
+Your final report should include the following information:
+  - Illustrations of your final implementation, using new screenshots
+  - The results of the evaluation of your design:
+  - List the problems detected, categorized by heuristics.
+Include a severity rating of the problems noted.
+  - Summarize the main findings of your heuristic evaluation.
+  - Final design rationale and discussion of the state of your design.
+Discuss the quality of your system design.
+What parts of the design work well, and what still needs improvement?
+Do you really believe that the system would work well for your identified users and tasks?

 ### 2. A zip file containing the complete implementation of your project.